The real questions Malaysians ask about legacy and Kervis is who behind it all

 FAQ 4

-Whether you are in a high-rise in Bangsar or a shophouse in a small town, the logic remains the same: you work hard for your money, so it’s only natural to want a professional hand to help you keep it safe.
+Whether in a high-rise in Bangsar or a shophouse in a small town, the logic is the same: work hard, protect it.u keep it safe.

 — Image sourced from the internet